 - How to use them effectively in GitHub Actions CI/CD pipelines

-π What is package.json
+π What is package.json?β

-file is the heart of any Node.js project.
+The package.json file is the heart of any Node.js project.
 It serves as a manifest that describes:

 - The project name, version, and metadata